DDMAL/Rodan/readme.md

     amqp://$USER:$PASSWORD@$HOST:$PORT/$VHOST

-You should now be able to start up the Celery queue with the following command:

-    $> python manage.py celery worker --loglevel=info -E

-You may see some messages about skipping modules -- we'll fix this when we install Gamera later.

 ### Cappuccino client

-The Rodan interface is build using [Cappuccino](http://www.cappuccino-project.org).
+The Rodan interface is built using [Cappuccino](http://www.cappuccino-project.org).
 You must first follow the instructions for getting and building Cappuccino.
+This is usually accomplished by the following, but double-check with the Cappuccino documentation:

+    $> git clone git://github.com/cappuccino/cappuccino.git
+    $> ulimit -n 1024
+    $> cd cappuccino
+    $> jake sudo-install

+This (1) grabs the source from Cappuccinos Git repo, (2) increases the number of open resources we will allow to 1024, and finally (3) does an Obj-J "make" and install on cappuccino.
+Again, make sure to READ THE CAPPUCCINO DOCUMENTATION for the most up-to-date build and install instructions.

 After Cappuccino is installed, you must link the compiled Frameworks into the Rodan client: